 I have recently been absent, for the most part, from the community as of late and for good reason.
-On March 1, 2016 a week before my 55th birthday I suffered a second heart heart-attack2attack, thanks to the fluoroquinolones.
+On March 1, 2016 a week before my 55th birthday I suffered a second heart attack, thanks to the fluoroquinolones.
 For anyone who missed the story of my first heart attack from 2014, you can read it here.

 I have to admit I am starting to develop a case of PTSD due to the hyper-vigilant state that one must remain in while staying in-tune to the nuances of bodily functioning.
 If it was not for the grace of God and my expertise in my own particular health nuances, I would not be writing this article today.
 I came close, very close to the irreversible cessation of organismic functioning, yea you guessed it, the proverbial ‘dirt nap.’